phleung90/JavaScript-Cash-Register/README.md

 Return {status: "CLOSED", change: [...]} with cash-in-drawer as the value for the key change if it is equal to the change due.

 Otherwise, return {status: "OPEN", change: [...]}, with the change due in coins and bills, sorted in highest to lowest order, as the value of the change key.

-Remember to use Read-Search-Ask if you get stuck.
-Try to pair program.
-Write your own code.

-More details about the challenges please refer to: https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/cash-register/